emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### Game Jams as a Space to Tackle Social Issues: an Approach Based on the Critical Pedagogy
 Christina Myers 2018

+1. Orientation:
-1a.
-I'm reading this paper because its one of the few papers in the acm library that explicitly talks about cp, as well as being the best paper for 2018!
+    a.
+I'm reading this paper because its one of the few papers in the acm librar that explicitly talks about cp, as well as being the best paper for 2018
     b.
-I want to see how they apply critical pedagogy to a learning environment in CS.
+I want to see how they apply critical pedagogy to a learning environment i CS
     c. avoid the background on freire, look at the methods, restuls, and conclusion

+2. Summary:
-2a. the article pilots a game jam using critical pedagogy framework to engage participants to create a game that is critical and meaningful for the participants
+    a. the article pilots a game jam using critical pedagogy framework to engage participants to create a game that is critical and meaningful for the participants
     b. the paper is entering into a conversation about teaching and working with diverse people in computer science? mainly theoretical frameworks to use when teaching, and how critical pedagogy is and can be successful to working with diverse students
     c. education cs researchers

+3. Assessment:
-3a. the evidence on the trail comes from a questionnaire given to participants of the study. theory is grounded in well theory
+    a. the evidence on the trail comes from a questionnaire given to participants of the study. theory is grounded in well theory
     b. i can't really judge the evidence because i don't understand the stats that well. otherwise the questionnaire seems good and comprehensive.
     c. the points of view of the participants are considered. that's all that's necessary i believe

+4. Use:
-4a. i have a bias towards cp and thinking its a good theoretical framework to work off of
+    a. i have a bias towards cp and thinking its a good theoretical framework to work off of
     b. implications show the successes and uses of critical pedagogy which i really like! for myself, this is a great model for using cp in cs ed and makes me atune to what to look for
     c. i got what i wanted yes!

 Notes: